toddledev/documentation/docs/06-building-blocks/01-pages/index.md

 - They don't trigger browser navigation history when changed
 - They're useful for optional settings or filters

-## Using parameters in workflows
+## Working with URL parameters
-When you create URL parameters, special actions become available in your workflow editor:
+When you create URL parameters, specific actions become available in the workflow editor:
-- Update parameter values without triggering full page reloads
+- Update path parameters to change the URL without reloading the page
-- Access parameter values in formulas and conditions
+- Update query parameters to modify the current state

-# When to use different parameter types
+# When to use URL parameters
 ## Path vs. query parameters
 - **Path parameters**: Use for essential page identification that affects navigation history
 - **Query parameters**: Use for optional filters or settings that don't represent distinct navigation states